 Mr Odgers' Christian bank will not be the first set up for good causes in Britain.
 As far back as 1974, Mercury Provident, now merged with Holland's Triodos Bank, was set up to finance ethical projects.
 It allowed depositors to choose where their money would be invested and set their own interest rates from zero to 7 per cent.

 It will not be the first time, though, that Mr Odgers has put his beliefs into action.
-A devout Anglican, he has already founded a small charity, the Besom Foundation, which operates from the garage at the bottom of his garden, providing finance to people in Third World countries.
+He has already founded a small charity, the Besom Foundation, which operates from the garage at the bottom of his garden, providing finance to people in Third World countries.

 It is from his experience of similar bodies that he is drawing his inspiration for the new institution.
 "Quite a few of the more successful micro-enterprise schemes depend on trust.
 And their default rates are very low compared with here."